C and O Employees' Hospital Association

 COEHA maintains an internal grievance process through which members may seek resolution of grievances other than claims denials or adverse organization determinations.
 Grievances involving other than claims denials or adverse organization determinations may be resolved only through COEHA’s internal grievance process.
 Examples of such grievances include:

 There are two types of appeal procedures for our Medicare members.
-The first appeal procedure listed under the heading, "Appeal Rights and Procedures for COEHA Medicare HCPP Enrollees," deals with your appeal procedure for the amount Medicare denied when services were rendered by COEHA network physicians and COEHA processed this Medicare Part B claim.
+The first appeal procedure listed under the heading, "Appeal Rights and Procedures for COEHA Medicare HCPP Enrollees," deals with your appeal procedure for the amount Medicare denied when services were rendered by COEHA network physicians and when COEHA processed this Medicare Part B claim.
 In this instance, you would utilize the first appeal procedure.
 A copy of this appeal procedure will be attached to your written notice of denial.

-For your convenience, we are listing below step by step directions on how to file a reconsideration request for service or payment of the Medicare Part B portion of your claim for HCPP members.
+For your convenience, listed below are step by step directions on how to file a reconsideration request for service or payment of the Medicare Part B portion of your claim for HCPP members.
 There are six possible steps for requesting care or payment for care you can take to request the care or payment you want from COEHA.
 At each step, your request is considered and a decision is made.
 If you are unhappy with the decision, there may be another step you can take if you want to continue requesting the care or payment.
 These six steps are summarized below.
 These same six steps are covered in more detail under Appeal Rights and Procedures for COEHA Medicare HCPP Enrollees.

 In Steps 3 through 6, people in organizations that are not connected to COEHA make the decisions about your request.
 To keep the review independent and impartial, those who conduct the review and make the decision in Steps 3 through 6 are part of (or in some way connected to) the Medicare program, the Social Security Administration, or the federal court system.